NSW Ambulance is made up of six Directorate areas:

 The organisation is led by an Executive Leadership Team who preside over each Directorate.

-Since beginning her paramedic career in 2003, Clare has worked in rural and remote locations across Victoria prior to joining NSW Ambulance in 2007.
-In Sydney, Clare qualified in Intensive Care and Extended Care paramedicine.
+Clare began her paramedic career working in rural and remote locations across Victoria, before joining NSW Ambulance in 2007.

-At NSW Ambulance, Clare has performed a range of clinical, operational and executive roles.
-As Director Clinical Operations (Sectors), Clare was responsible for the delivery of all land-based ambulance operations and providing senior clinical and cultural leadership to the 4,000 strong operational workforce.
+As Director Clinical Operations (Sectors), Clare was responsible for the delivery of all land-based ambulance operations and providing senior clinical and cultural leadership to the operational workforce.

-Clare is the Executive Director Clinical Capability, Safety and Quality at NSW Ambulance and leads a diverse portfolio including Clinical Governance, Education, Virtual Care, Clinical Practice and Programs, Service Planning and Aboriginal Health.
-Most recently Clare has overseen the implementation of the NSW Ambulance Virtual Clinical Care Centre designed to connect health consumers with the most appropriate care.
-This new model represents the most significant reform and innovation project to be delivered over the life of the NSW Ambulance Strategic Plan – Redefining our Future and directly addresses the priorities NSW Health has sent in delivering high value, patient centred care.
+In that role, Clare oversaw the implementation of the NSW Ambulance Virtual Clinical Care Centre (VCCC) which works to ensure patients are connected with the right care, at the right time and in the right place.
+This model represents the most significant reform and innovation project to be delivered over the life of the NSW Ambulance Strategic Plan and directly addresses the broader NSW Health priority to deliver high value, patient centred care.

 Clare is a strong and well-respected leader.
-She encourages ownership, participation and innovation from her teams, always returning the focus of actions and decisions to the needs of the patient and their experience in the out-of-hospital clinical setting.
-Clare has post graduate qualifications in leadership, public administration, corporate governance and EMS operations management and is a practitioner member on the Paramedicine Board of Australia.
+She encourages ownership, participation and innovation from her teams, always returning the focus to the needs of the patient and their experience in the out-of-hospital clinical setting.

 Executive Director, Aeromedical Operations - Dr Sarah Coombes ASM